-Below I have listed the dates the Sun is in its Seasonal Signs and another table for when the Sun is in the Constellations.
+Listed below are the dates the Sun is in its Seasonal Signs and another table for when the Sun is traveling through different Constellations.
 Be sure to note the difference in the dates as that describes the precessional cycle from the time humanity forgot there was a difference between signs or seasons and constellations.
 This 15 minute YouTube is mini-teaching on this issue that helps to explain the difference with visuals.
 (This YouTube is also posted below)

 Plus, this article also explains this difference in greater detail http://shamanicastrology.com/articles/the-difference-between-signs-and-constellations